 This recipe is ideally made using hilopites, which is a traditional Greek egg pasta similar to tagliatelle but cut little square pieces.
 If you can’t find any, use some orzo pasta which will be equally delightful!
 Don’t forget to top with some crumbled feta and sprinkle with some chopped parsley which works wonders with this tomato based dish!
+And of course serve with a delicious Greek Salad and some crusty bread!
 Enjoy!Print

 The traditional diced beef is substituted with fried meatballs (keftedes) and then baked in a rich tomato based sauce and orzo pasta or chilopites giving it that extra fresh Mediterranean flavour.